Skip to main content

 For men who have discontinued TRT or are seeking to restore fertility, specific protocols are implemented to stimulate endogenous hormone production.
 These protocols often involve a combination of medications designed to reactivate the hypothalamic-pituitary-gonadal (HPG) axis.

 A typical protocol includes Gonadorelin, which stimulates LH and FSH release, thereby signaling the testes to produce testosterone and sperm.
 Tamoxifen and Clomid are selective estrogen receptor modulators (SERMs) that block estrogen’s negative feedback on the pituitary, further encouraging LH and FSH secretion.
-Anastrozole may be optionally included to during this phase, preventing excessive estrogen conversion as endogenous testosterone production increases.
+Anastrozole may be optionally included to manage estrogen levels during this phase, preventing excessive estrogen conversion as endogenous testosterone production increases.
 These interventions highlight the dynamic nature of hormonal regulation and the body’s capacity for recalibration.

 Common Hormonal Interventions and Their Primary Actions